Congress has passed the Emergency Coronavirus Relief Act, including a $285 billion extension to the Paycheck Protection Program.

 - Who is responsibile for calculating payroll costs?

-- The borrower is fully responsible for submitting accurate payroll figures and records to the lender.
-The borrower should reference payroll records from the eligible prior period.
+- The customer is fully responsible for submitting accurate payroll figures and records to the lender.
+The customer should reference payroll records from the eligible prior period.

 - Should my payroll costs account for federal taxes when calculating payroll?